curi0sity-sys/mattijs.id/README.md

 Hetzner hosted

 Hetzner cloud instance to trigger the tekton with a public ip address en een ssh public key to automatically setup the following on any ssh server.
+In this case, a hetzner auctioned server I'll provide.
+The current setup?
+Domains are with a dutch company which I'll migrate, midnight hosting has the blog data which needs a final export to the hetzner one.
+And we need all current images to re-migratre to bunnyhopcdn.

 <ul>
   <li>Blog